samuel-deng/math4ml_su24/_modules/week-04.md

     : [Constrained least squares (ridge regression)]({{ site.baseurl }}/story_ls/ls4_1.html)

 Jul 24
-: Lecture: Convexity and convex optimization (recorded or Zoom)
+: Lecture: Convexity and convex optimization (recording will be in Video Library)

 LS (Story thus far)
 : *To be updated!*